-PREREQ: LING130

-RESTRICTIONS: Requires interview with instructor if Sign Language has been studied elsewhere

-LING 132 AMERICAN SIGN LANGUAGE III 3

-Continuation of LING131

-PREREQ: LING131

-RESTRICTIONS: Requires interview with instructor if Sign Language has been studied elsewhere.

-LING 133 AMERICAN SIGN LANGAGE IV 3

-Continuation of LING132

-PREREQ: LING132

-RESTRICTIONS: Requires interview with instructor if Sign Language has been studied elsewhere

-LING 203 LANGUAGES OF THE WORLD 3

-Survey of the world's languages, examining a number of important phenomena from a wide range of languages.
+PREREQ: LING130 RESTRICTIONS: Requires interview with instructor if Sign Language has been studied elsewhere LING 203 LANGUAGES OF THE WORLD 3 Survey of the world's languages, examining a number of important phenomena from a wide range of languages.
 Phenomena are both structural (e.g., word order and agreement) and societal or psychological (How do multicultural societies choose a common language?
 What is the relation between language and thought?)

-LING 222 LANGUAGE AND GENDER 3

-Explores various ways in which gender is reflected in language Topics include sexism in language, sexist language and differences in the structural aspects of men's and women's language and conversational style.
-Emphasis on the social implications of these differences May be cross-listed with WOMS222.

-LING 253 LABORATORY PHONETICS 3

-Study of speech sounds, emphasizing the measurement of the acoustic signal.
+LING 222 LANGUAGE AND GENDER 3 Explores various ways in which gender is reflected in language.
+Topics include sexism in language, sexist language and differences in the structural aspects of men's and women's language and conversational style.
+Emphasis on the social implications of these differences.
+May be cross-listed with WOMS222.
+LING 253 LABORATORY PHONETICS 3 Study of speech sounds, emphasizing the measurement of the acoustic signal.
 Introduction to acoustic phonetics, concentrating on the source-filter model of speech production.
 Computer laboratory projects in speech recording, digitization, analysis, variation, synthesis and perception.

-LING 265 Studies in Language 3

-Topics vary and will be announced in registration booklet.
-RESTRICTIONS: May be repeated for credit when topics vary.

-LING 301 DICTIONARIES 3

-Lexicographical information on the use of dictionaries in research, teaching, translation, reading and other fields.
-Sociological and political importance of dictionaries.
-Introduction to planning and compiling dictionaries: technological developments such as computerization and the dictionary of the future.

-LING 358 LINGUISTICS AND LANGUAGE ARTS 3

-See EDST358 for course description

-LING 365 Undergraduate Seminar in Linguistics 3

-Topics vary.
-Emphasis is on writing papers of significant length on two separate topics in linguistics.

-PREREQ: LING101

-LING 366 INDEPENDENT STUDY 1-3

-LING 390 English Linguistics 3

-See ENGL390 for course description

-LING 401 HISTORICAL LINGUISTICS 3

-Languages of the world, Indo-European languages, the comparative method and linguistic evolution.

-PREREQ: Completion of two years of a college language course

-LING 407 PHONOLOGY I 3

-Basic introduction to phonology, concentrating on principles of articulatory phonetics, IPA transcription system, distinctive feature theory, segmental phonological analysis and the writing of phonological rules.

-PREREQ: LING101.
+LING 265 STUDIES IN LANGUAGE 3 Topics vary and will be announced in registration booklet.
+RESTRICTIONS: May be repeated for credit when topics vary LING 301 DICTIONARIES 3 Lexicographical information on the use of dictionaries in research, teaching, translation, reading and other fields Sociological and political importance of dictionaries Introduction to planning and compiling dictionaries: technological developments such as computerization and the dictionary of the future LING 358 LINGUISTICS AND LANGUAGE ARTS 3 See EDUC358 for course description.
+LING 366 INDEPENDENT STUDY 1-3 LING 376 INTRODUCTION TO COMMUNICATION DISORDERS 3 Provides an introduction to the field of communication disorders Examines the complex behaviors of speech, language and hearing and their changes throughout the lifespan, as well as the variety of communication disorders arising from biological, environmental and behavioral factors.
+LING 377 CLINICAL PRINCIPLES AND PROCEDURES IN SPEECH PATHOLOGY 3 Focuses on clinical principles and procedures in assessment, planning and intervention in speech pathology.
+Assessment issues related to measurement concepts and descriptive statistics including the use of norm-referenced tests, defining target behaviors and developing a treatment program, getting target behavior baselines and documenting treatment effectiveness PREREQ: LING376 LING 378 ANATOMY AND PHYSIOLOGY OF SPEAKING 3 Introduction to structures and processes underlying human speech production Anatomical, physiological and neurological bases of speech-related processes, including breathing, phonation and articulation Primary emphasis is to learn names and functions of various structures involved in speech production and to gain understanding of how they serve to support speaking in normally functioning humans LING 390 ENGLISH LINGUISTICS 3 See ENGL390 for course description LING 401 HISTORICAL LINGUISTICS 3 Languages of the world, Indo-European languages, the comparative method and linguistic evolution PREREQ: Completion of two years of a college language course LING 407 PHONOLOGY I 3 Basic introduction to phonology, concentrating on principles of articulatory phonetics, IPA transcription system, distinctive feature theory, segmental phonological analysis and the writing of phonological rules.
+PREREQ: LING101 RESTRICTIONS: Requires permission of instructor .....